i4Ds/stixdcpy/README.md

-## Python APIs to interact with STIX data center
+sdcpy provides you APIs to access various data on STIX data center and basic tools to analyzer the data.
 sdcpy is still under development.
-More APIs will be included.

 Example